Andrew Benintendi Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers' 4.52 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- The Tigers will send Lorenzen (2-2) out for his eighth start of the season.
-He is 2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched.
+- Rodriguez (4-4) takes the mound for the Tigers in his 11th start of the season.
+He's put together a 2.19 ERA in 61 2/3 innings pitched, with 61 strikeouts.

-- In his most recent outing on Monday against the Kansas City Royals, the right-hander went 5 2/3 innings, allowing five earned runs while surrendering five hits.
+- The lefty's last appearance was on Tuesday against the Kansas City Royals, when he threw five innings, surrendering two earned runs while giving up eight hits.

-- In seven games this season, the 31-year-old has put up a 4.08 ERA and 7 strikeouts per nine innings, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.